The Cost of Globalization

 About the Author(s)

-Julian Kunnie is a professor, activist researcher, and advocate for the Earth Mother and Indigenous peoples in Turtle Island (North America), Africa, and around the world spanning almost five decades.
-His articles have appeared in the African Studies Review, the Black Scholar, the Journal of African American History, the Journal of the African American Academy of Religion, the Journal of Pan African Studies, and other noted journals and publications.
+Julian E. Kunnie is a professor, activist researcher, and advocate for the Earth Mother and Indigenous peoples in Turtle Island (North America), Africa, and around the world spanning almost five decades.
+His articles have appeared in publications on Indigenous Decolonization of Social Work, the African Studies Review, Black Scholar, Journal of African American History, Journal of the American Academy of Religion, Journal of Pan African Studies, and other noted journals and publications.

 Bibliographic Details